Tracking showers, no more 90s this week - NewsBreak

 Body of West Lafayette man pulled from Tippecanoe River

-Indiana conservation officers are investigating the death of a West Lafayette man after his body was recovered Saturday night from the Tippecanoe River near Monticello.
-Carroll County dispatch received a 911 call about 8:30 p.m.
-Saturday of a possible drowning near the area of the 600 block of North 1225 West, according to a Department of Natural Resources news release Monday afternoon.
+MONTICELLO – Indiana Conservation Officers are investigating the death of a West Lafayette man after his body was recovered from the Tippecanoe River.
+On Saturday, at approximately 8:17 p.m., Carroll County Dispatch received a 911 call of a possible drowning that occurred near the area of 600 block of North 1225 West.

 Comments / 0